 The appendices to this Policy describe the audit, audit-related and tax services that have the general pre-approval of the Audit Committee.
 The term of any general pre-approval is 12 months from the date of pre-approval, unless the Audit Committee considers a different period and states otherwise.
+For the audit, pre-approval is for the fiscal year as the time between approval and the actual issuance of the audit may be more than 12 months.
 The Audit Committee will annually review and pre-approve the services that may be provided by the independent auditor without obtaining specific pre-approval from the Audit Committee.
 The Audit Committee will add or subtract to the list of general pre-approved services from time to time, based on subsequent determinations.